pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-model/create-model.md

 In this lab, you will:

-* Explore the on-premise WebLogic domain *test-domain* and view its deployed application, servers and datasources.
+* Explore the on-premise WebLogic domain *test-domain*.
-* Open the base WKT project, which contains some pre-filled values.
+* Open the base WKT project.
-* Introspection of an offline on-premise domain using WebLogic Kubernetes Toolkit UI Application.
+* Introspection of an offline on-premise domain.
-* Validate and prepare model to be deployed on Oracle Kubernetes Cluster (OKE).
+* Validate and prepare model.

 ### Prerequisites